EslamAbdElhakem/Chingu-Project/README.md

-### Resturant Form
+### Restaurant Form

-Simple Resturant form that show an output when you click Reserve
+Simple Restaurant form that shows an output when you click Reserve

-##### Installation
+### Installation

-Download repo files and use browser to view webpage or use online link : https://eslamabdelhakem.github.io/Chingu-Project/
+Download repo files and use the browser to view the webpage or use the online link: https://eslamabdelhakem.github.io/Chingu-Project/